Medicaid Hospice Benefits.

 If a patient wishes to discontinue hospice services, they may sign out any time.
 If the patient begins to improve under hospice care and no longer meets the hospice eligibility criteria, they may be discharged from hospice care.
 The patient may return to hospice care if their illness progresses and they are once again certified with a terminal illness with a prognosis of six month of less to live if the disease follows its typical course.

 When should a patient begin hospice care?

 The one thing we hear most from patients and families is that they wish they had known they could start hospice services earlier in their terminal diagnosis and taken advantage of the added support available to them.
 Experts agree that hospice patients receive the greatest benefit when they utilized hospice services for at least two to three months.
 In fact, studies show that patients receiving the support of hospice care live an average of 29 days longer than those who do not elect to use their hospice benefit.

 Learn more about Medicaid hospice benefits.

-If you have any questions about Medicaid and hospice, please contact us using the blue Help Center bar on this page.
+If you have any questions about Medicaid and hospice, please contact us using the blue Help Center bar above.

 Get the care you need now.

-Crossroads Hospice and Palliative Care will come to you or your loved one's home, nursing home, hospital room, or anywhere else.
+Crossroads Hospice & Palliative Care will come to you or your loved one's home, nursing home, hospital room or anywhere else.